 Pacing is a key concept for people with fibromyalgia and other chronic fatigue-based illnesses.
 We hear about it all the time.
 But how do we actually take it and use it in our daily lives to help us to improve our quality of life?

 Affiliate notice: Some of my links are affiliate links.
-If you make a purchase using my link, I will make a small commission at no extra cost to you.
-Every little bit enables me to keep making these resources.
+If you make a purchase using my link, I may make a small commission at no extra cost to you.
+Every little bit helps me make these resources

 Check out my previous posts on pacing